jpcx/llmq/README.md

 A demonstration of the potential benefits of integrating LLMs into bash pipelines.

-- See `examples/cmd.sh` for the environment used for this demo.
+- See `examples/cmd.sh` for the script used by this demo.

 ![](./.assets/demo2.gif)